US Navy proposing major show of force to warn China

-The US Navy's Pacific Fleet has drawn up a classified proposal to carry out a global show of force as a warning to China and demonstrate the US is prepared to deter and counter their military actions, according to several US defense officials.
+The US Navy's Pacific Fleet has drawn up a classified proposal to carry out a global show of force as a warning to China and to demonstrate the US is prepared to deter and counter their military actions, according to several US defense officials.

-The draft proposal from the Navy is recommending the US Pacific fleet conduct a series of operations during a single week in November.
+The draft proposal from the Navy is recommending the US Pacific Fleet conduct a series of operations during a single week in November.

 Armed forces